ScrappyHaxor/Jump-Man/README.md

   You cannot move in the air and you charge your jump by holding down spacebar.
 This hold down mechanic is sensitive which adds to game difficulty.

 ### ISSUES
-  If you encounter any issues contact Scrappy (Hampus) ScrappyHaxor#5705 on Discord
+  If you encounter any issues contact Scrappy (Hampus) ScrappyHaxor#5705 on Discord alternatively reach me by mail using the address hampus.hansen@hotmail.com

 ### HOW TO PLAY